-Together, the ICFR and DC&P frameworks provide internal control over financial reporting and disclosure.
-We maintain disclosure controls and procedures that are designed to provide reasonable assurance that information, which is required to be disclosed in our annual and interim filings and other reports filed under securities legislation, is accumulated and communicated in a timely fashion.
+Together, the ICFR and DC&P frameworks provide ICFR and disclosure.
+We maintain DC&P that are designed to provide reasonable assurance that information, which is required to be disclosed in our annual and interim filings and other reports filed under securities legislation, is accumulated and communicated in a timely fashion.
 Due to their inherent limitations, Aurinia acknowledges that, no matter how well designed, ICFR and DC&P can provide only reasonable assurance of achieving the desired control objectives and as such may not prevent or detect all misstatements.
 Further, the effectiveness of ICFR is subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with policies or procedures may change.

-There have been no significant changes to our disclosure controls nor to our internal controls over financial reporting for the second quarter ended June 30, 2019 that have materially affected, or are reasonably likely to materially affect, the reliability of financial reporting.
+There have been no significant changes to our disclosure controls nor to our internal controls over financial reporting for the third quarter ended September 30, 2019 that have materially affected, or are reasonably likely to materially affect, the reliability of financial reporting.